ckabanas/RAG-with-Notebook/README.md

 ### 2.2 Deploy Notebookserver

-To interact with Milvus and your Large Language Model you're using a Notebookserver:
+To interact with Milvus and your Large Language Model you're using a Notebook server.
+A Jupyter Notebook is an open source web application that allows data scientists to create and share documents that include live code, equations, and other multimedia resources.
+You can find out more about Jupyter Notebooks here: [https://jupyter-notebook.readthedocs.io/en/latest/](https://jupyter-notebook.readthedocs.io/en/latest/)

+We shall deploy our Jupyter Notebook server in another little container with these commands:

 ```bash
 cd nb-deployment